 (c’92-95) David Bailey (guitar / vocals), Martin Smith (drums), John Rollinson (guitar / vocals) and Scott Merritt (bass).

-The boys live gigs featured mostly their own material, with a smattering of covers such as Squire’s “The Face of Youth Today”.
+The boys live gigs featured mostly their own material, with a smattering of covers such as Squire‘s “The Face of Youth Today”.
 By ’93 Pete Cole was managing the band and a 5-track demo tape “Memory Babe” did the rounds early that year.
-That same year their appearance at the Bull & Gate, London end in a tussle that saw Bailey kneed in the nether regions and his brother breaking his hand – they never appeared there again.
-The band appeared at the Guildford Council sponsored Rock Explosion 3, featuring local bands: Annoyance, Blue, Strangeworld and Vox Pop on 4 June 1993.
-Also in ’93 they released a double A sided 7″ on Detour Records carrying “Cor Blimey!” and “Pretty Impossible”.
+That same year their appearance at the Bull & Gate, London ended in a tussle that saw Bailey kneed in the nether regions and his brother breaking his hand – they never appeared there again.
+The band appeared at the Guildford Council sponsored Rock Explosion 3, featuring local bands: Annoyance, Blue, Strangeworld and Vox Pop on 4 June ’93.
+The following month, on 11 July, the band were at The Shepherd and Flock, Farnham with Who Moved the Ground?
+Vox Pop had completed their set, when for no apparent reason the landlord took except to WMTG, ending their set and refusing to pay.
+The audience was ushered out, but WMTG played on resulting in twelve of the local constabulary’s finest attending the Shepherd and Flock.
+That same week, on 16 July, Vox Pop were supported by Basingstoke outfit The Perishers at The Cricketers, Westfield.
+They were then appeared at the Sidewalk Cafe, West Byfleet on 24 July ’93.

 At some point they supported Manfred Mann (Manfreds at the time – due to a legal dispute!) at the Guildford Civic Hall along with Eat the Sofa (Ed – Michael Bailey never did tell us “a great story about that gig”).
 Record Collector magazine published an article on Dizzy Holmes’ Detour Record label, were they called out Vox Pop’s “Cor Bimey!” as indicating a direction away from the typical mod sound of the label.